NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 Remember earlier: when you cache, you need to vary the cache keys based on the variants of cache.
 Concretely, this means: anonymous, or not? mobile, or not? deflate, gzip, or no compression?
-Realistically, we can't (or shouldn't) ever for logged-in users.
+Realistically, we can't (or shouldn't) ever output cache for logged-in users.
 Your stats are in the top bar and it's per-user.
 You'd notice your rep was inconsistent between page views and such.

-Anyway, when you step back and combine these variants with the fact that about ~80% of all questions are visited every 2 weeks, you realize that the cache hit rate is low.
+Anyway, when you step back and combine these variants with the fact that about 80% of all questions are visited every two weeks, you realize that the cache hit rate is low.
 Really low.
 But the cost of memory to store those strings (most large enough to go directly on the [large object heap](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap)) is very non-trivial.
 And the cost of the garbage collector cleaning them up is also non-trivial.

-It turns out those 2 are _so_ non-trivial that caching did far more harm than good.
+It turns out those two pieces of the equation are _so_ non-trivial that caching did far more harm than good.
 The savings we got from the relatively occasional cache hit were drastically outweighed by the cost of having and cleaning up the cache.
 This puzzled us a bit at first, but when you zoom out and look at the numbers, it makes perfect sense.

 For the past several years, Stack Overflow (and all Q&A sites) output cache _nothing_.
-Output caching also not present in ASP.NET Core, so phew on not using it.
+Output caching is also not present in ASP.NET Core, so phew on not using it.

-Full disclosure: we still cache full XML string (similar to, but not using output cache) specifically on some RSS feed routes.
+Full disclosure: we still cache full XML response strings (similar to, but not using output cache) specifically on some RSS feed routes.
 We do so because the hit rate is quite high on these routes.
 This specific cache has all of the downsides mentioned above, except it's well worth it on the hit ratios.

-#### Figuring Out The World Is Crazier Than You Are
+#### Figuring Out That The World Is Crazier Than You Are

 When .NET 4.6.0 came out, we found a bug.
-I was digging into why MiniProfiler didn't show up on the first page load locally, slowly went insane, then grabbed [Marc Gravell](https://twitter.com/marcgravell) to go descend into madness with me.
+I was digging into why MiniProfiler didn't show up on the first page load locally, slowly went insane, and then grabbed [Marc Gravell](https://twitter.com/marcgravell) to go descend into madness with me.

-The bug happened in our cache layer due to the nature of the issue and how tail calls were the things affected.
+The bug happened in our cache layer due to the nature of the issue and how it specifically affected only tail calls.
 You can read about [how it manifested here](https://nickcraver.com/blog/2015/07/27/why-you-should-wait-on-dotnet-46/), but the general problem is: **methods weren't called with the parameters you passed in**.
 Ouch.
 This resulted in random cache durations for us and was pretty scary when you think about it.
 Luckily the problem with the RyuJIT was hotfixed the following month.

-#### .NET 4.6.2 Caching for 2,017 years
+#### .NET 4.6.2 Caching Responses for 2,017 years

 Okay this one isn't server-side caching at all, but I'm throwing it in because it was super "fun".
 Shortly after deploying .NET 4.6.2, we noticed some oddities with client cache behavior, CDN caches growing, and other crazy.
 It turns out, [there was a bug in .NET 4.6.2](https://twitter.com/nick_craver/status/850403727060107265).

-The cause was simple enough: when comparing some date time values of what's now vs. when something should cache until and doing a difference between those to figure out the `max-age` portion of the [`Cache-Control` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control), the value was subtly reset to 0 on the "now" side.
+The cause was simple enough: when comparing the `DateTime` values of "now" vs. when a response cache should expire and calculating the difference between those to figure out the `max-age` portion of the [`Cache-Control` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control), the value was subtly reset to 0 on the "now" side.
 So let's say:

 ```